-The name ‘hookworm’ sounds like something you’d want to avoid at all costs.
-Hookworms don’t even sound appealing to fishermen.
-But what exactly are hookworms and why do we want to avoid them at all costs?
+The name ‘hookworm’ sounds like something you might put on your fishing line.
+However, hookworms are actually something you (and fishermen) would want to avoid at all costs.
+But what exactly are hookworms and why should we avoid them?
 Most importantly, how can you get rid of hookworms?
 Let’s find out!

 What are hookworms?

 Hookworms, like tapeworms, are parasites that survive by living off another organism.
 Their mouths have small hooks that allow them to attach to the inner wall of the small intestine of humans and other animals (typically carnivores like dogs and cats).
 Hookworms are transmitted through fecal matter as eggs.

 These eggs hatch in the soil and the worms infect any human or other animal that comes in direct contact with the larvae.
 Do not walk barefoot in areas where animals defecate or places with poor sanitation.
 Further, you should keep your pets away from such areas, clean up after pets promptly, and maintain regular vet visits.

 The first sign of hookworm infection is typically skin irritation and rash at the worm entry site.
 Worms usually enter the human body through the soles of the feet.
 They then travel through the blood vessels to the heart and lungs, then into the throat, where they are swallowed.

 This brings them to the small intestine where they attach and feed on the host’s blood.
 While many infections are asymptomatic, some cases may include fever, abdominal pain, or diarrhea.
 Severe infections result in anemia due to blood loss.
 Pets typically become infected by accidentally ingesting hookworm larvae from the soil.

 Alternative means of infection include in utero, through milk, and via direct contact with contaminated soil.
 In dogs and cats, symptoms of a hookworm infection are weight loss, diarrhea (sometimes with blood), and pale pink gums.